Ginzan Onsen

 Do you have any accommodation tips for visiting Obanazawa?

-What to know before visiting Ginzan Onsen
+What to know about Ginzan Onsen

 Remarkable Landmarks and Must-Visit Sights